Aeri

 AR interface

-Detects patterns across glucose and behavior
+Detects patterns across glucose and behavioral data

 Predicts shifts before they escalate